-With respect to contracts connected to the assets being acquired, the main principle in Finland is that a transfer of a contract will always require the counter-party's consent.
+With respect to contracts connected to the assets being acquired, the main principle in Finland is that a transfer of a contract will always require the counterparty's consent.
 Therefore, the consent of at least the most important contracting parties should be obtained prior to the transaction.

-In practise, the parties will try to obtain the most important contracting parties' consents before the closing, while other contracting parties are often only informed of the transfer.
+In practice, the parties will try to obtain the most important contracting parties' consents before closing, while other contracting parties are often only informed of the transfer.
 If the contracting party does not object to the transfer after having received information thereof, the contracting party may, in most cases, be deemed to have silently consented to the transfer.
 Often provisions on how to deal with the consequences of a refusal of consent to the transfer of a contract are included in the acquisition agreement.

-There is a transfer tax of 4 per cent of the purchase price payable on real estate and buildings included in the assets (the transfer tax is 2.0 per cent for shares in real estate companies).

-In relation to VAT, most business transfers are tax exempt if the assets concerned will be used in VAT deductable business also after the transfer.
+There is a transfer tax of 4 per cent of the purchase price payable on real estate and buildings included in the assets (the transfer tax is 2 per cent for shares in real estate companies).
+Most business transfers are VAT-exempt if the assets concerned will be used in VAT-deductible business after the transfer